simphotonics/ansi_modifier/README.md

 ## Tips and Tricks

-* The String extension method [`style`][style] supports different replacement modes that can be adjusted using the optional argument `method`.
+* The String extension method [`style`][style] supports different replacement modes that can be adjusted using the optional argument `editMethod`.

-* Ansi codes can be combined using the addition operator `Anis.red + Ansi.bold`,
+* Ansi codes can be combined using the addition operator `Ansi.red + Ansi.bold`.
-or by using the factory constructor `Ansi.combine`.

 * Ansi output can be globally disabled by setting `Ansi.status = AnsiOutput.disabled` or by using the option:
   ```Console
   $ dart --define=isMonochrome=true example/bin/color_example.dart
   ```
+  when running a Dart script from the terminal.

 ## Features and bugs

-If some Ansi modifiers are missing please file an enhancement request at the [issue tracker][tracker].
+If Ansi modifiers that are useful to you are missing, you are welcome to create pull request or raise an enhancement request at the [issue tracker][tracker].

 [tracker]: https://github.com/simphotonics/ansi_modifier/issues